Lightspace-Official/Lightfinder/README.md

 # Lightfinder
 A simple, offline and extremely lightweight information finder.
-Right now Lightfinder is in one of its earliest releases, you could download Lightfinder right now and it will work just fine.
+Created by your favourie organisation, LightOrg.

 ## Notes
 v2.0 is coming!
 This release will come with a new number of features: